Historical Toilets

 This sewage drain dates from the Phrygian occupation of the site about 1200-700 BCE.

 The Phrygian people had a series of kings alternately named Gordias and Midas, as in the mythic Midas of the Golden Touch and the Gordian Knot.
-Phrygia itself fell under the Cimmerian invasion around 700 BC, becoming part of Lydia, ruled by the proverbially wealthy King Croesus.
+Phrygia itself fell under the Cimmerian invasion around 700 BCE, becoming part of Lydia, ruled by the proverbially wealthy King Croesus.

-900 BC - 100 AD
+900 BCE — 100 CE

 Delian Greece

 After the Greek Dark Ages and the emergence of the Ancient Greek culture, the island of Delos became dedicated to the Ancient Greek religion.
 These are the famous lion statues on the Terrace of the Lions near the Sanctuary of Apollo.
-They were dedicated to Apollo shortly before 600 BC by the people of Naxos.
+They were dedicated to Apollo shortly before 600 BCE by the people of Naxos.

 Other pictures of plumbing from the time of the sacred use of Delos include the large latrine of the House of the Trident, seen here, the latrine of the Lake House, an underground sewer channel, buried beneath one of the main streets, and a system of aquaducts and cisterns used to collect the rare drinking water on the arid island.